guenchi/json/README.md

 > as: `(list (cons "foo" "bar")(cons "baz" (vector 1 2 3))) = {"foo": "bar", "baz": [1, 2, 3]}`

-> KEY must be a string for dict, must be a number for array.
+> KEY must be a string for dict.
+For a array, the key is a number index begin with 0.

 > VALUE may be a string, a number, a following symbol: 'true, 'false or 'null, or an other JSON struct.